 New, larger automobiles often come standard with LCD screens and cameras to eliminate blind spots.
 Unfortunately, older models — the very vehicles that revealed the need for these tools — usually lack this technology.
 That doesn’t mean you have to keep driving blind or upgrade to a new vehicle, however.
-An after-market rearview mirror screen can bring your current vehicle up-to-date.
+An aftermarket rearview mirror screen can bring your current vehicle up to date.

 Rearview mirror screens are LCD monitors you attach to your existing rearview mirror fixture.
 They display real-time video relayed from cameras you mount at the vehicle’s rear and dash.
 Many can also record video, provide alerts if you leave your lane, and display information like the time and temperature.

 Most rearview mirror screens aren’t cheap, but they cost less than a single month’s car payment — and accident repairs.
-Which features are worth your money?
-Keep reading to learn more about rearview mirror screens.
-When you’re ready to buy, check our recommendations for the best rearview mirror screens on the market.

 When you’re looking at rearview mirror screens, you need to know what you’re getting.
 Some packages include an LCD screen as well as both dash and rear cameras.
-A handful offer only the screen and a rear camera.
+A handful of them offer only the screen and a rear camera.
 Others may include just a high-quality screen and require you to find a compatible camera.
 This screen-only option lets you customize, but this is usually more costly in the end.

 Screen quality is important, but it can only display the image transmitted by the camera.
-Resolution is a big factor if you’re buying a screen that includes a camera.
+Resolution is a big factor if you’re getting a screen that includes a camera.
 Some sets transmit full HD video (1080p) from both dash and rear cameras; others relay full HD from the front and 720p from the rear.
 Budget-priced rearview cameras may only take VGA-quality video.
 Most experts advise, though, that high resolution is more important in a dash camera than in a rear camera.
 In an accident, dash camera video can provide evidence that helps determine fault and can provide important details such as the make, model, and license plate number of a car.

 Some rearview mirror screens display an image as large as your factory mirror, and they often give you an unobstructed view that is clearer than a reflection.
 Other screens project a smaller image, which allows you to use the uncovered portion as a traditional rearview mirror.
 Smaller screens are less expensive and allow you to use the mirror to supervise young children in rear seats.
 Both screen sizes display the same wide viewing angle, but the image itself varies.

 Many mirrors securely screw into your existing mirror post.
 Others strap onto the factory mirror using heavy-duty plastic straps.
 Strap-on models are usually less expensive, but the straps may fail over time, especially if you live in a warm climate.
-Either way, check the measurements of your mirror before buying to make sure the screen you choose is a good fit.
+Either way, check the measurements of your mirror to make sure the screen you choose is a good fit.

 Dash cameras are often integrated with the screen fixture, but rear camera videos must be transmitted through a cable.
 Standard cables usually measure 18 to 20 feet, so if your vehicle is longer, the cable may not reach all the way to the back.
 Many manufacturers offer longer cables upon request.